ZoeB/midi-tools/midi-tools.md

 ## Features to possibly implement

-* Show the pitchbend amount in cents, based on what the range is set to
+* Display the pitchbend amount in semitones and cents, based on the pitch bend sensitivity semitones and cents, two variables that persist between events, defaulting to 2 and 0 respectively
+* Implement selecting a Registered Parameter and changing its value, using variables that persist between events
+* Implement changing the two pitch bend range/sensitivity variables via Registered Parameter Number 00 00
 * Show all the timings in absolute bars (with 3 decimal places) or HH:MM:SS:FF, not relative raw ticks
 * Allow Real-Time events to occur inside unrelated events' data bytes (P37).
 This will allow the MIDI event handling function to work on both MIDI Files and live MIDI communication.
 * Tidy up a MIDI file, to allow optional changes to it